danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 Google Chrome has been the most used browsers in the last year with a wide gap from the other alternatives.
 Why?
 Because rendering a page is really fast and it is integrated with Google services.

 But it’s a Google application, you can’t expect that it will respect your privacy; settings don’t help either.
-And it isn’t a libre browser.
+And it isn’t an open soure browser.

 ### Chromium [^2]

-The rendering engine (the part that read the HTML page and print out the formatted output) of Google Chrome is called Chromium and is distributed as a separate software.
-It’s basically a Google Chrome minus _some_ extensions and plugins.
+The rendering engine (the part that reads the HTML page and prints the formatted output) of Google Chrome is called Chromium and is also distributed as a separate browser.
+It’s basically Google Chrome minus _some_ extensions and plugins.
 Privacy is a little better but it’s still _Googlish_.

 #### Iridium [^32]